plexescor/HPR/README.md

     return "Unknown";
 ```

 The `js::` filter is specifically for KDE.
-The KDE backend injects a JavaScript payload into KWin via `qdbus6` (or `qdbus-qt6` on Fedora — auto-detected at startup) on every tick, and during that injection KWin's own JS runtime briefly appears as the active window.
-Without this filter, strings like `js::kwin_tmp_1234` silently accumulate time in your log every poll cycle.
+The KDE backend injects a JavaScript payload into KWin via `qdbus6` (or `qdbus-qt6` on Fedora, auto-detected at startup) on every tick.
+During that injection KWin's own JS runtime briefly appears as the active window.
+Without this filter, strings like `js::kwin_tmp_1234` silently accumulate time every poll cycle.

 `AliasManager` runs an O(N) substring scan through alias rules the first time it sees a new window name, then caches the result in an `unordered_map` for O(1) on every subsequent lookup.
-File is hot-reloaded on change.
+The file hot-reloads on change.

 ---